crcn/tandem-old/README.md

 <!--  that runs _while_ you write in it, and compiles down to application code in the framework of your choice. -->

 ![VSCode Demo](https://user-images.githubusercontent.com/757408/75412579-f0965200-58f0-11ea-8043-76a0b0ec1a08.gif)

+### Integrates with your codebase

+Templates compile down to vanilla code.

 ### Simple